 Metered-Dose Inhalers (MDIs) are hand-held, self-administered devices that deliver a specific amount of medication to the lungs in a short, aerosolized spritz.
-MDIs are made up of a pressurized can of medicine that is surrounded by a plastic tube.
-There are many types of MDIs, but the most common type delivers a specific amount of medication when administered.
-A spacer is an external device and can be used to ensure better delivery of the medication.
+MDIs consist of pressurized medicine surrounded by a plastic tube.
+The most common type of MDI delivers a specific amount of medication when administered.
+A spacer is an external device and can ensure better medication delivery.
 Like all medications, following instructions and using them correctly ensures the best outcome.
 Here are general instructions on using an MDI (without a spacer):

 1 - Remove cap and hold MDI upright (mouthpiece should be at the bottom)